dscook/blackjack/README.md

 The rest should be obvious: `src` is the sources.

-Now we can build this project, and below we show three separate ways to do so.
+Now we can build this project, and below we show two separate ways to do so.

 #### Building Manually